LLLDaniel/lottery_manage_system/README.md

 # 1. execute program under bin/ with address and port

-# 2. the login name and password of admin is "admin" and "1"
+# 2. for example "bin/lottery 127.0.0.1 8888"

-# 3. the login name and password of nottery is "nottery" and "1"
+# 3. the login name and password of admin is "admin" and "1"

-# 4. the user name you can register one for youself
+# 4. the login name and password of nottery is "nottery" and "1"

-# 5. for example "bin/lottery 127.0.0.1 8888"
+# 5. the user acount you can register one for youself

 # 6. the *.bin file is essential when the first time execute this program